sinanergin/youtube-api-nodejs/README.md

 Node app works on localhost:3001
 Mysql works on localhost:3306

-You could have pass and connection information in the ".env" file.
+Your password and connection information are in the ".env" file.

 6- Here are Rest API endpoints: